KalMan0/webhook-spammer/README.md

 > __Warning__
 >
 I am not responsible for your actions using this program.
-This program is for educational purposes only, do not use this for malicious purposes.
+This program is made for educational purposes only, do not use this for malicious purposes.